Seizures are frightening.

-Before you can actively take precautionary measures and understand what to do if your chinchilla does have a seizure, it is essential to understand what may cause a seizure to take place, to begin with, which is what I want to talk about next.
+Before you can actively take precautionary measures and understand what to do if your chinchilla does have a seizure, it is essential to understand what may cause a seizure to take place.

-While you have some common reasons that can cause seizures with chinchillas, you also have some common causes of seizures with chinchillas that can spark this unfortunate event more frequently than others.
+There are a few common reasons that can cause seizures in chinchillas.
+Some of these causes can spark this unfortunate event more frequently than others.